DO2JMG/dxlAPRS_encrypt/README.md

 # dxlAPRS_encrypt

-dxlAPRS_encrypt send a report zo wettersonde.net
+dxlAPRS_encrypt send a report to wettersonde.net

 ## Install the required dependencies :